 You’ll need the Zoom app to share your screen with audio from your phone.
 Get this if you don’t already have it, then start or join your Zoom meeting.

 If you haven’t shared a screen in Zoom from your phone before, keep in mind you won’t be able to select a desktop or window to share.
 Zoom just shares whatever is on your screen, so you may need to do a little prep work to make sure there’s nothing sensitive open.

 It’s also wise to turn on Do Not Disturb while you’re screen sharing from your phone.
 That way, notifications won’t pop up during your screen share.

+Tap the start broadcast button to begin sharing your screen.
 Zoom gives you a three-second countdown before the broadcast starts.
 If you were muted when you tapped the Share Content button, you will get a notification that your microphone is off.

-8. Once you’re finished, you can return to Zoom by tapping the Zoom app icon, then tap the Stop Share button in Zoom to stop screen sharing.
+Once you’re finished, you can return to Zoom by tapping the Zoom app icon, then tap the Stop Share button in Zoom to stop screen sharing.

 Or stop screen sharing by tapping the red timer icon at the top of your screen.

 Once you stop sharing your screen, the icon at the top of your screen will turn green.
 You can tap it again to return to the Zoom meeting.

 Playing music during a Zoom meeting might have limited application, but it’s handy for meetings where you have long periods of silence like Zoom classes or to spice up fun Zoom events like ice breaker games.